wai-knot/Jugaadu-Analytics-Dashboard/README.md

 6. Run `npm install`
 7. Run `npm start`

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 1. *Get the code:*
-   - Find the command to "clone" this project (it might be provided elsewhere).
+   - Find the command to "clone" this project.
 Cloning creates a copy of the project on your computer.

 2. *Set up Google project:*
    - Go to [https://console.cloud.google.com/](https://console.cloud.google.com/) and create a new project.
 This is needed for some features in the app.